Contents of this page

 When referring to an interview transcript that is included in your dissertation, you do not need to include a footnote or bibliography entry.
 Simply add a suitable parenthetical note in your text, such as (see Appendix 2) or (see page 83, below).

-If referring to an interview you have conducted, but where a transcript is not included in your dissertation, see Chicago 14.211, plus 14.212-14.214, for citation rules.
+If referring to an interview you have conducted, but where a transcript is not included in your dissertation, see this guidance:

 Note